life1347/havana-auto-deploy/README.rst

     $ cd ./compute; ./deploy-compute.sh
 ..

-**NOTE: creds(credentials), which contains auth information, would be created at same level of directory of openrc**
+**NOTE: creds(credentials), which contains auth information, would be created same level of directory of openrc at control node**

 HELLO WORLD, YAHOO!!!!!!!!!
 ==============